The Importance of updating your certification records

 Upload Certification Maintenance Documents

-The Associate CET And EM5 Modules Are Now 4 Year Renewals
+The Associate CET And EM5 Modules Are Now 4 Year Maintainable Certifications

 - The renewable term of the Associate CET and EM5 modules will now be four years.